NorthernWidget/ALog/README.md

 ### Blink

 Let's make a blinky light turn on and off!
 On the ALog, **pin 8** is attached to a red indicator LED.
-Here is some code to create a synocpated blinky light.
+Here is some code to create a syncopated blinky light.

 ```cpp
 // Syncopated LED blink